London Fletcher

 London Levi Fletcher-Baker (born May 19, 1975) is an American former professional football player who was a linebacker for 16 seasons in the National Football League (NFL).
 He played college football for the John Carroll Blue Streaks and signed with the St. Louis Rams as an undrafted free agent in 1998.
 After four seasons with the Rams, he was a member of the Buffalo Bills for five seasons and spent his last seven seasons with the Washington Redskins.
 He won Super Bowl XXXIV with the Rams in 1999 and made four Pro Bowls during his Redskins tenure.

 Fletcher never missed a game due to injury in his career, being one of only five players in NFL history to play in over 250 consecutive games and holding the record for most consecutive starts at linebacker.
 He finished his career with 215 consecutive games started, which ties him for seventh all-time along with Alan Page and Ronde Barber.
-He was named to the Washington's Ring of Fame in 2019 and joined their radio broadcast crew in 2022.
-He is the current color commentator for the Washington Commanders radio broadcast team.
+He was inducted into the Washington Commanders Ring of Fame in 2019 and joined the team's radio broadcast crew in 2022.
+He currently serves as the color commentator for the Commanders' radio broadcasts.

 Early life

 Fletcher attended Villa Angela-St. Joseph High School in Cleveland, Ohio, and won varsity letters in football and basketball.
 He played on two state championship basketball teams.
+In 2015, he was inducted into the school's Hall of Champions.

 College career

-While attending John Carroll University, Fletcher played both basketball and football for the John Carroll Blue Streaks.
-As a senior, he had 202 tackles (a school-record) and was named the Division III National Linebacker of the Year.
-Fletcher also attended Saint Francis University of Pennsylvania before transferring to John Carroll University.
-He was on the men's basketball team while at Saint Francis.
+Fletcher played Division I basketball on a scholarship at Saint Francis University for one season before transferring to John Carroll University in 1995.
+While attending John Carroll, he played both basketball and football for the John Carroll Blue Streaks.
+As a senior in 1997, he recorded a school-record 202 tackles and also holds the program's single-game tackles record with 29, helping lead the program to its first NCAA Division III playoff victory.
+He was named the Division III National Linebacker of the Year, Ohio Athletic Conference Linebacker of the Year, and was a two-time first-team All-American and two-time first-team All-Ohio Athletic Conference selection in 1996 and 1997.

+Fletcher later became the first player from John Carroll University to be inducted into the College Football Hall of Fame, and his No. 3 jersey was retired by the school in 2017.